A bubbly, ice-cold pineapple drink, Guarapo de Piña (Fermented Pineapple Juice) just screams "tropical summer", whether you are in the tropics or not.

 Check our other Dominican fermented drinks recipes that. you'll sure to love.

 Guarapo de Piña Recipe (Fermented Pineapple Juice)

 - Peel of 1 pineapple (plus pineapple for serving, see notes)

 - 2 quarts drinking water

 - 1 cup sugar or equivalent sweetener

-- Refrigerate for 3 to 4 days, or until you notice bubbles stuck to the sides of the pitcher.
+Fermenting: Refrigerate for 3 to 4 days, or until you notice bubbles stuck to the sides of the pitcher.
 It should smell fruity, and a bit vinegary, but should have no foul odor.

-- Strain and pour the liquid into another clean pitcher.
-Add sugar to taste, ice and frozen pineapple cubes (optional).
+Serving: Strain and pour the liquid into another clean pitcher.
+Add sugar or sweetener to taste, Add ice, and frozen pineapple cubes (optional).